michael105/minilib/doc/minilib.md

                list files and dirs in a directory
-              This implementation uses malloc_brk() for the dynamic allocation of the listing, and tries to do as less copies as possible. if the select callback is 0, meaning all etries should be returned, There are no copies done at all, besides the copying .
+              This implementation uses malloc_brk() for the dynamic allocation of the listing, and tries to do as less copies as possible. if the select callback is 0, meaning all entries should be returned, There are no copies done at all, besides the copying from kernelspace to userspace. returns the number of the read entries, or the negative errno on error.
-               (src/dirent/scandir.c: 11)
+               (src/dirent/scandir.c: 14)

 seekdir        void seekdir(DIR *dir, long off);